 Recently, I met a group of women whose ages ranged from 40-65, all from the same family and only the oldest lady among them had a dusting of gray hair along her hairline.
 I found myself wondering what on earth did they use to dye their hair and still keep it so thick and strong looking.

 When I asked I was laughed at, they did not use any hair dye and their grandmother, who was still alive at 90 something was not completely gray.
 I was shocked and a little envious; my family has a premature gray problem, sorry issue (in case my mother is reading this).
 The fact is, gray hair can be caused from a number of factors, it’s not only those persons who are 40 and above who have to do battle with gray hairs, younger folks have the same problem too.
-Here are some of what causes gray hair:
+Here are the causes:

 - The aging process- the less melanin your body produces, the more likely you are to get gray hair.
 If your body loses melanin fast, then your hair will be gray fast.
 If your body does it in a timely manner then you will find one or two gray bits popping up all over your head.
 Of course, the general rule of thumb is that the older you get the more progressively gray your hair gets.
 Studies show that your chance of going gray increases 10-20% every decade after 30 years.